nick-aschenbach/nick-aschenbach.github.io/source/_posts/2014-07-20-text-messaging-made-easy-with-twilio.markdown

 {% img left /assets/2014-07-20-text-messaging-made-easy-with-twilio/images/hello-world.png Echo message %}

 This application is trivial, so let's work on something a little more useful and fun.
-Word games like Scrabble&reg; or Words with Friends&reg; can be a lot of fun, but some users need a little help finding what words can be created with their letters.
+Word games like Scrabble&reg; or Words with Friends&reg; can be a lot of fun, but some people need a little help finding what words can be created with their letters.

 Let's write a little application that generates all letter permutations and compares these against a dictionary.
 We will extend the Sinatra app we wrote earlier and add a little helper Permutator class: